-The impact on customer bills has been represented by the life cycle cost of each scenario.
-The expenditure would be funded through customer bills, water supply fund reserves and potentially external grant funding (depending on eligibility and availability).
+For the draft report, the impact on customer bills was represented by the life cycle cost of each scenario.
+It was assumed that any expenditure would be funded through customer bills, water supply fund reserves and potentially external grant funding (depending on eligibility and availability).